Best practices for advanced scheduler features in Azure Kubernetes Service (AKS)

 When you upgrade a node pool in AKS, taints and tolerations follow a set pattern as they're applied to new nodes:

-Default clusters that use VM scale sets
+Default clusters that use Azure Virtual Machine Scale Sets

 You can taint a node pool from the AKS API to have newly scaled out nodes receive API specified node taints.